-And of course it doesn’t make sense.
 Bedtime stories are supposed to put you to sleep.
 Marketing stories are supposed to inspire you to take action.

-You know you’ve told your best business story when your audience gives you the reaction you’ve been seeking.
+You know you’ve told your best business story when your audience gives you the response you’ve been seeking.
 They sign up for your lead magnet.
 They forward your message.
 They listen to you more carefully and respect you as an authority and (if you prefer the term) thought leader.

 For instance, I’ve been reading Shawn Driscoll’s kindle book on Love-Based Business Models.
 I’ve read a lot of books on that topic and frankly wondered how these models might help a real live business owner.